nicholasikiroma/crudApp/DOCUMENTATION.md

 4. Start the API server using the appropriate command (e.g., `npm run start`).
 5. The API will be available at the specified base URL (e.g., `http://localhost:PORT`).

+<mark>For more detailed setup instructions see</mark>:  [README.md](./README.md)

 Ensure that you have Node.js and MongoDB installed on your system before proceeding with the setup.

-For production deployment, consider using a production-ready server and adding security measures like authentication and authorization.